overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 * In **AWS - Virginia** , the https://virginia.cloud.icgc.org storage servers are used and require ``aws.upload`` scope for uploading files.

-For installation, please see `Installing icgc-storage-client from Tarball <http://docs.icgc.org/cloud/guide/#install-from-tarball>`_ instructions
+For installation, please see `Installing icgc-storage-client from Tarball <http://docs.icgc.org/cloud/guide/#install-from-tarball>`_ instructions.

 For configuration, after un-archiving the tarball, modify the ``./conf/application.properties`` by adding the line: